algorithmica-org/algorithmica/content/english/hpc/arithmetic/integer.md

 Sometimes we need to multiply two 64-bit integers to get a 128-bit integer — that usually serves as a temporary value and e. g. reduced by modulo right away.

-There are no 128-bit registers to hold the result of such multiplication, but `mul` instruction can operate in a maner [similar to division](/hpc/analyzing-performance/gcd/), by multiplying whatever is stored in `rax` by its operand and [writing the result](https://gcc.godbolt.org/z/4Gfxhs84Y) into two registers — the lower 64 bits of the result will go into `rdx`, and `rax` will have the higher 64 bits.
-Some langauges have a special type to support such an operation:
+There are no 128-bit registers to hold the result of such multiplication, but `mul` instruction can operate in a manner [similar to division](/hpc/analyzing-performance/gcd/), by multiplying whatever is stored in `rax` by its operand and [writing the result](https://gcc.godbolt.org/z/4Gfxhs84Y) into two registers — the lower 64 bits of the result will go into `rdx`, and `rax` will have the higher 64 bits.
+Some languages have a special type to support such an operation:

 ```cpp
 void prod(int64_t a, int64_t b, __int128 *c) {